 No direct ferry line exists between Ancona and Dubrovnik.
-Travellers often use Bari to Dubrovnik crossing, but if you prefer to avoid getting by train or bus from Ancona to Bari to get on the ferry to Croatia, this is an excellent alternative.
+Travelers often use Bari to Dubrovnik crossing, but if you prefer to avoid getting by train or bus from Ancona to Bari to get on the ferry to Croatia, this is an excellent alternative.

 The total time for the whole journey is just under 17 hrs and includes one transfer.
 You will overnight on the first ferry while additional overnight is not essential.